 The benefit of the host-only fee is that your pricing is totally transparent to guests as they pay only the nightly rate.
 These guests will be charged the same amount that would be displayed on the Booking.com reservation page, with no extra fees charged by you as the host.

 While Booking.com fees vary, on average hosts also have to pay about 15%.
 The platform doesn’t charge guests any additional fees aside from the cost of their stay.
 Considering that hosts will generally have to subtract the same 15% from their net earnings on Airbnb, no matter which fee model is applied, a listing on Booking.com will, generally, be just as expensive.

 You can also set up a non-refundable rate.
-This way, guests will still pay the full price if they cancel, make alterations or simply not show up.
-By opting for this approach, you can minimize cancellations and secure payments for reservations.
+This way, guests will still pay the full price if they cancel, make alterations, or simply do not show up.
+By opting for non-refundable reservations, you can minimize cancellations and secure payments for reservations.

 In the current climate, it is better to create a cancellation policy that is more flexible.
 Travelers are more inclined to book a property when they know that they can cancel or change their dates should travel restrictions change.

 Though, if you want to opt for a non-refundable rate, you can offer discounts to help attract more bookings for these properties.
 On Booking.com, you can create different types of deals and promotions.